Petition the Government

 Monitor your campaigns performance in real-time on your dashboard.
 See when and where action is taken, compare conversion rates and adjust your campaign on the fly for maximum impact.

-Create multi-lingual campaigns in up to ten languages including English, Indonesian, Dutch, French, Italian, Japanese, Continental and Brazilian Portuguese, Thai, and Spanish.
+Create multi-lingual campaigns in any language, with ten languages supported natively; English, Indonesian, Dutch, French, Italian, Japanese, Continental and Brazilian Portuguese, Thai, and Spanish.

 Privacy by Design

-Quickly theme your campaigns or embedded actions to match your brand inc. colour, logo and image, your own domain and custom CSS.
+Quickly theme your campaigns or embedded actions to match your brand inc. colour, logo and image.
+Pro users can use their own domain and custom CSS.

 Agencies and member organisations can manage multiple accounts, allowing you to campaign across geographic and organisational divisions while maintaining a global view and control.